poweraix/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

  Companion) start the `fileName`{:.text.block} with `//` (two slashes).
 If a `fileName`{:.text.block} does not start with a slash, it will be read from the application's private storage (for packaged apps) and from `/sdcard/AppInventor/data` for the Companion.

+{:id="File.RemoveDirectory" class="method returns boolean"} <i/> RemoveDirectory(*scope*{:.com.google.appinventor.components.common.FileScopeEnum},*directoryName*{:.text},*recursive*{:.boolean})
+: Remove a directory from the file system.
+If recursive is true, then everything is removed.
+If recursive is false, only the directory is removed and only if it is empty.

 {:id="File.SaveFile" class="method"} <i/> SaveFile(*text*{:.text},*fileName*{:.text})
 : Saves text to a file.
 If the `fileName`{:.text.block} begins with a slash (`/`) the file is